Thus Spoke Zarathustra: Reception

 In a letter of February 1884, he wrote:

 With Zarathustra I believe I have brought the German language to its culmination.
 After Luther and Goethe there was still a third step to be made.

 To this, Parkes has said: "Many scholars believe that Nietzsche managed to make that step".
-But critical opinion varies extremely.
-The book is "a masterpiece of literature as well as philosophy" and "in large part a failure".
+Still, critical opinion varies extremely: the book has variously been described by other commentators as "a masterpiece of literature as well as philosophy" and "in large part a failure".

 The style of the book, along with its ambiguity and paradoxical nature, has helped its eventual enthusiastic reception by the reading public but has frustrated academic attempts at analysis (as Nietzsche may have intended).
 Thus Spoke Zarathustra remained unpopular as a topic for scholars (especially those in the Anglo-American analytic tradition) until the latter half of the 20th century brought widespread interest in Nietzsche and his unconventional style.

 The critic Harold Bloom criticized Thus Spoke Zarathustra in The Western Canon (1994), calling it "a gorgeous disaster" and "unreadable".
 Other commentators have suggested that Nietzsche's style is intentionally ironic for much of the book.